mini-ninja-64/corrupto/README.md

 The minimum required options for corruption are:

-File to corrupt, Corrupted output, Corruption method, Every nth along, Amount of corruption
+Input file, Output file, Corruption method, Every nth along, Amount of corruption

-File To Co
+To denote an option preface it with the following:

+-i: Input file
+-o: Output file
+-s: Corruption method
+-n: Every nth along
+-a: Amount of corruption